 A. What is the objective of this Review?

-The ultimate purpose of successfully implementing AoC Review Team Recommendations is the creation of a “culture of accountability and transparency” throughout ICANN.
-ATRT2 endeavored to identify how clearly ICANN employees and Directors understand the ways their respective roles, responsibilities and daily activities relate directly to accountability and transparency.
-ATRT2 also examined the effect that implementation has had on the perspective of ICANN’s Board and Staff and on the work of the Community.
+The ultimate purpose of successfully implementing AoC Review Team Recommendations is to create a “culture of accountability and transparency” throughout ICANN.
+ATRT2 endeavored to identify how clearly ICANN employees and Directors understand how their respective roles, responsibilities and daily activities relate directly to accountability and transparency.
+ATRT2 also examined the effect that implementation of Recommendations has had on the perspective of ICANN’s Board and staff and on the work of the community.

 B. What is the current environment?

 ICANN is experiencing significant growth in resources, global engagement and geographic presence.
 Such growth creates fundamental challenges for any organization.
-ICANN is also in the process of launching over 1,000 new generic TLDs (gTLDs), and the Community is engrossed in related policy and implementation processes.
+ICANN is also in the process of launching over 1,000 new generic Top Level Domains (gTLDs), and the community is engrossed in related policy and implementation processes.

-For ICANN, which is somewhat unique as a bottom-up, multi-stakeholder organization that coordinates a global resource and whose decisions must take into account the public interest, a deepening of accountability and transparency at this time is essential not only to its successful growth but also to its long term viability.
+For ICANN, which is somewhat unique as a bottom-up, multistakeholder organization that coordinates a global resource and whose decisions must take into account the public interest, a deepening of accountability and transparency at this time is essential not only to its successful growth but also to its long term viability.

 C. Where does ICANN need to go from here?